Irish Water Spaniel: History

 The modern breed as we know it was developed in Ireland in the 1830s.
-It is not known from which other breeds Irish Water Spaniels were developed, as the acknowledged father of the breed, Justin McCarthy (from Dublin), left no breeding records.
+There is a strong case that the breed's ancestors originated in Persia and arrived in Ireland from Spain.
+However, it is not known from which other breeds Irish Water Spaniels were developed, as the acknowledged father of the breed, Justin McCarthy (from Dublin), left no breeding records.
 A range of breeds have been suggested, based largely on superficial traits, including the Poodle, Portuguese Water Dog, Barbet, generic "old water dogs", and the now-extinct English Water Spaniel, as well as the Northern and Southern Water Spaniels.
 However, whether or not Irish Water Spaniels are antecedents, descendants, or hybrids of these other breeds is a matter of some speculation.
 It is believed, in Irish folklore, to be the descendant of the mythological cryptid, the Dobhar-chú.

 Suitability as a pet

 Irish Water Spaniels may make good family dogs, as they are usually excellent with respectful children and with other pets.
 They can make good guard dogs if they have been trained to do so, giving off a deep bark, and will protect their human families.
 Not usually an aggressive dog, Water Spaniels are nonetheless highly alert and sensitive to their surroundings.

 All Irish Water Spaniels require a grooming regimen that includes maintaining healthy ears, teeth and nails.
 The tight double coat of the Irish Water Spaniel sheds lightly, thus many allergy sufferers have found them to be a comfortable breed with which to live or associate.
 The texture of the hair prevents the coat from becoming tightly woven into fabric and upholstery and any stray hairs are easily removed as they will gather together to form "dust bunnies".
 The coat can be maintained by even the novice owner if a regular effort is maintained to keep it clean and free of mats.
 A thorough combing to the skin should take place every 1–2 weeks to promote healthy skin and to remove any objects from the coat.
 Scissoring will be required every 6–8 weeks to neaten and shape the coat while regular exposure to water will promote the correct "ringlets" over the body coat.

 Although happy to curl up and sleep at home, regular (possibly 2-3 times, daily) walks and exercise excursions are essential for a healthy, content Water Spaniel.
 An unexercised Water Spaniel may become a naughty, mischievous animal.
 An ideal home though would be a working environment, where the dogs' minds, as well as bodies, are exercised.
 Many Irish Water Spaniel owners work their dogs in the shooting field, in obedience tests, in agility competitions, or in the conformation show ring.